cncf-hacks/phoenix/README.md

 ### Prerequisites

 - Node.js (version 14 or higher recommended)
-- An OpenAI API key
+- An OpenAI API key and endpoint

 ### Installation